gtrichard/InversionFinder/README.md

 This pipeline has been designed to find inversions in 17 genomes of plants of the Brassica genus.
 Some values are hard-coded and thus need to be changed to be adapted to other genomes, namely:

-1. Prefix of the fasta files that need to be processed line 1 of InversionFinder.snakefile
+1. Prefix of the fasta files that need to be processed line 1 of InversionsFinder.snakefile
 2. The chromosome name cleaning line 13 of get_inversions_from_mummer.sh (if all your genomes have the same pattern, i.e. chr1, chr2, this doesn't need to be modified).
 3. The chromosome names pattern to recognize to filter intra chromosomal inversions line 23 of get_inversions_from_mummer.sh.